Musicals in 2012 and Beyond.

 The hits of Frankie Valli and the Four Seasons, like “Sherry”, “Big Girls Don’t Cry”, “Rag Doll”, “Oh What a Night,” “Walk Like a Man” and “Can’t Take My Eyes Off You,” combine to create a terrific score, while a more than usually substantial book, strong on characterization and cutting in its wit, doesn’t try to gloss over darker side of the Italian / American quartet, including mafia connections and criminal history.”

-Jersey Boys then returns to Australia, with a Brisbane season commencing at the Lyric Theatre, QPAC, on Friday July 13, and an Adelaide season in October.
+Jersey Boys returned to Australia, with a Brisbane season commencing at the Lyric Theatre, QPAC, on Friday July 13, 2012, an Adelaide season from October 26 and a strictly limited 14 week return season.at Melbourne's Princess Theatre from January 10, 2013.

-Sydney will host the World Premiere of the musical version of An Officer and a Gentleman at Sydney’s Lyric Theatre on May 19, produced by John Frost and Sharleen Cooper Cohen.
+Sydney hosted the World Premiere of the musical version of An Officer and a Gentleman at Sydney’s Lyric Theatre on May 19, produced by John Frost and Sharleen Cooper Cohen.
+However, the production announced its closure for July 1, with the cancellation of the anticipated national tour.

-The musical has been adapted for the stage by the original screen-writer Douglas Day Stewart and co-writer (and co-producer) Sharleen Cooper Cohen, with music and lyrics by Ken Hirsch and Robin Lerner.
-It will be directed by Simon Phillips.
+The musical adapted for the stage by the original screen-writer Douglas Day Stewart and co-writer (and co-producer) Sharleen Cooper Cohen, with music and lyrics by Ken Hirsch and Robin Lerner, wass directed by Simon Phillips.

-Moonshadow, a new musical featuring the music and lyrics of Cat Stevens/Yusuf, will make its World Premiere at the Princess Theatre, Melbourne, in May 2012.
-This $5 million production will have an Australian cast and creative team other than the director, Anders Albien from Sweden.
+Moonshadow, a new musical featuring the music and lyrics of Cat Stevens/Yusuf, made its World Premiere at the Princess Theatre, Melbourne in May.
+This $5 million production featuring an Australian cast and creative team other than the director, Anders Albien from Sweden met with mixed reviews, and the producers announced on July 4 that the show would close on August 5, a month head of schedule.
+It appears there will be no dates in other capitals.

-Legally Blonde opens at Sydney’s Capitol Theatre on October 4, 2012.
-Lucy Durack will play Elle Woods, with Rob Mills as Warner, David Harris as Emmett, Erika Heynatz as Brooke Wyndham and Cameron Daddo as Professor Callahan.
+Legally Blonde opened at Sydney’s Capitol Theatre on October 4, 2012, with Lucy Durack as Elle Woods, with Rob Mills as Warner, David Harris as Emmett, Erika Heynatz as Brooke Wyndham and Cameron Daddo as Professor Callahan.

 Peter Pinne says Legally Blonde “is the jewel in the crown for me.
 A huge London hit, it’s bound to do well in Australia.”